arowe54/Movie-Wizard/README.md

 Genres:

 When visiting the /genres route in app.py, it completes a request for the list of genres using get_genres() and uses jinja to display all of them in a dropdown in genres.html.
 After testing, some genres (ex.
 News, Game-Show, etc...) were removed because they didn't show results.
-When the user selects a genre from the dropdown (ex.
-Action), it sends a form via GET to the /genres route, then it sends a request for titles filtered by that genre using a get_movies_by_genre(genre) function, and displays those results to the screen in a 5x2 grid (like index.html).
-At first get_movies_by_genre(genre) sent a request to the /titles ur with a filter on the genre, but I found that it showed the same movies each time, and they were all from the late 1800's, so I changed the request to filter genres in the /x/random url, and also implemented a 'get more movies' button which sends the request again.
+When the user selects a genre from the dropdown, it sends a form via GET to the /genres route, which sends a request for titles filtered by that genre using a get_movies_by_genre(genre) function, and displays those results to the screen in a 5x2 grid (like index.html). get_movies_by_genre(genre) sends a request to the url /x/random with a query parameter for the genre of the movies.
+The movies are random each time because I found that when it uses the /titles url which is not random, it gets the same movies from the late 1800s each time, and it is better for the user to have more variety.
+This is also why I implemented a 'get more movies' button where the user sends the request again to get more random movies in that genre.
+I find this is suprisingly effective and I have actually found a lot of movies that I would like to watch through the random buttons.

 movie.html:

 movie.html gets all the info about a certain movie based on its id.
-When the user clicks a 'more info' button
+All cards include a 'more info' button in the footer, that, when clicked, goes to a /movie route through GET, which calls a get_all_info(movie) function that returns all available information about the movie in a dictionary.
-To find all the possible info on the movie (<a href="https://rapidapi.com/SAdrian/api/moviesdatabase/details">up to 58 keys</a>), I had to create an empty dictionary, send multiple requests to the same url with different values for the "info" parameter (ex."base_info", "revenue_and_budget", "awards", "filmingLocations", etc...), iterate through the result of each request and save the key-value pair to the saved dictionary, and display those results through Jinja.
+To find all the possible info on the movie (<a href="https://rapidapi.com/SAdrian/api/moviesdatabase/details">up to 58 keys</a>), I had to create an empty dictionary, send multiple requests to the same url with different values for the "info" parameter (ex."base_info", "revenue_and_budget", "awards", "filmingLocations", etc...), iterate through the result of each request and save each key-value pair to the saved dictionary.
+Jinja then displays those results to the screen in movie.html.
+On the bottom of movie.html, I implemented the 'moreLikeThis' feature, which displays similar movies in a <a href="https://getbootstrap.com/docs/5.3/components/card/#card-groups">card group</a>, which I learned from the Bootstrap website.

 One problem I found was that in soundtrack, it would print the html of the comments to the screen (including anchor tags and divs) instead of the what was actually inside of the html.
-To fix this, I googled how to render html into a website as html and not as text, and found that I needed to filter the jinja using safe.
+To fix this, I used the 'safe' jinja filter.

-To implement the 'moreLikeThis' feature, I learned how to create a <a href="https://getbootstrap.com/docs/5.3/components/card/#card-groups">card group</a> from the Bootstrap website.

 Asyncio: